-See PHS 398 Instructions, Section 4.1, pages 14–19.
-Text limit: Do not exceed the single form page as provided.
+See Text limit: Do not exceed the single form page as provided., Section 4.1, pages 14–19.

-Use the MS Word form "Face Page" (Form Page-1) to draft/edit this section and (when done) create a final signed .PDF version to submit.
-In Box 6, enter the "Dates of Proposed Period of Support" as "05/01/2019 through 04/30/2020."
+Use the MS Word form "" (Form Page-1) to draft/edit this section and (when done) create a final signed .PDF version to submit.
+In Box 6, enter the "Dates of Proposed Period of Support" as "05/01/2020 through 04/30/2021."
 Note that your proposal is for one year only, so your budget numbers for 7 a/b and 8 a/b will be the same.
-These figures will come from your budget section; see No. 9 below.
-Once completed, print, sign, scan and save document as a .PDF.
+These figures will come from your budget section; see "Budget" section below.
+Once completed, convert your document to a signed .PDF and name the file "PLlastname_face_page."
 For this section, only a completed signed/scanned .PDF is required.

-Note: If the proposed project involves multiple project leaders, you may submit an optional second page using "Form Page 1-continued."
+Note: If the proposed project involves multiple project leaders, you may submit an optional second page using "."
 Do not include this supplemental page if submitting a single-PL proposal.

 2. Project Summary